Inga-A-N/fakeOS-project/README.md

 Please look at the provided image gallery for examples.
 You should choose either a portrait (mobile) or landscape (desktop) operating system, you are not expected to create a responsive page that works on both, however it should look good on the chosen orientation at different resolutions/ratios.
 You will select one of the provided images, or your own as approved by a coach.

 Features
-You will be creating an SPA (Single Page Application) Desktop has a wallpaper that fits the viewport
-There will be selectable icons
+-V- You will be creating an SPA (Single Page Application) -V- Desktop has a wallpaper that fits the viewport There will be selectable icons
 Selecting an icon will open an "app", creating a modal to display some content Able to close an app